Why Speak Koine Greek?

 Personal experience

-Dr. Jordash Kiffiak has lived over eight and a half years in Israel and four years in Switzerland.
-There he learned to speak and read fluently in modern Hebrew and in German.
+Dr. Jordash Kiffiak lived over eight and a half years in Israel and four years in Switzerland.
+He learned to speak and read fluently in modern Hebrew and German.
 In his personal experience, attaining spoken fluency is what it takes to achieve reading fluency in a foreign language.
-In his twelve years of experience teaching ancient Greek, he has found that the language learning principles for modern languages are transferable to the study of ancient languages.
+In seventeen years of experience teaching ancient Greek, he has found that the language learning principles for modern languages are transferable to the study of ancient languages.

 Read more here.